ryanho/peertube-hwaccel/README.md

+2025/03/19 - Hardware transcoding is not recommended because of the poor quality.
+Change this repository into an archive.

 # peertube-hwaccel
 This is based on **[docker-ffmpeg](https://github.com/linuxserver/docker-ffmpeg)**, thanks for their hard work.
 The following is based on the assumption that a PeerTube service has already been set up.